sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-shurmA/rasajalanidhiH_dvitIyakhaNDaH.md

 ***Fifth process.***

-Mica is to be powdered very fine and subjected to bhavana with human oil [(fat)](# "See glossary.").It is then to be subjected to heat by being put into a crucible, previously coated all over its inner surface, with a worm called indra gopa or gopendra.
+Mica is to be powdered very fine and subjected to bhavana with human oil (fat)[^5].It is then to be subjected to heat by being put into a crucible, previously coated all over its inner surface, with a worm called indra gopa or gopendra.
 The result will be a liquefaction of the mica,

+[^5]: "See glossary."

 **षष्ठो विधिः।**